Frequently Asked Questions

 Change in contact hours

-We will be unavailable by telephone on Thursdays from 06/06/2019 due to staff training.
+We are unavailable by telephone on Thursdays.
 You can leave a voicemail for us to call you back the next day or email enquiries to us at firstname.lastname@example.org and put your claim number in the subject line.

-From 17/06/2019 meetings with benefit assessors will be by appointment only.
+Meetings with benefit assessors are by appointment only.
 You can leave any documents with Reception staff during Council opening times.

 Please note that you can contact us by phone on 01453 754054 Monday to Wednesday 8:45am to 5:00pm and Friday 8:45am to 4:30pm.
 You can email us at email@example.com and put your claim number in the subject line.
 You can make an appointment to see a benefits advisor by phone or email.
 You can leave any documents with Reception staff.